-(iii) Income from services - Palliative Medical Student Programme and conference
+(iii) Income from services - Palliative Medical Student programme and conference

 Revenue from the services are recognised when SHC satisfies the performance obligation at a point in time generally when the significant acts have been completed and when transfer of control occurs.
-Due to COVID, the programme and conferences was put on hold for period 1 April 2020 to 31 March 2021.
+Due to the COVID-19 pandemic, the programme and conferences was put on hold for period 1 April 2020 to 31 March 2021.